marksimpson82/blog/content/blog/2011-12-04-and-another-thing-bf3-expansion-packs.md

 # Keeping up with the Joneses

-I’m very, very disappointed to see that, just as in BF2, weapons from expansion packs can be taken back into the main game.
+I'm very, very disappointed to see that, just as in BF2, weapons from expansion packs can be taken back into the main game.
 The reason I find this to be a particularly bad decision is that it potentially puts vanilla* players at a disadvantage.
 Some people will say, "guns are sideways upgrades", but really, it's not true.
 Unless each gun is identical, there's no such thing as perfect balance in games.
 All it takes is one overpowered weapon to make it a "keeping up with the Joneses" experience.

 If the content pack contains weapons that are very strong or particularly useful in common situations, players will have a choice: buy the expansion pack and have that option, or watch the playing field become skewed in favour of those who pay more.